 We note that since we execute this procedure for agent $i$ only if he receives an allocation, which occurs with probability $\alloci(\vali)$, the expected number of calls to $\alg$ for each player is at most

 Thus, in expectation, all payments can be computed with $2n$ calls to $\alg$.

-Notice that any mechanism paired with this payment scheme will be {\em individually rational} (IR), meaning that a truthtelling agent will never obtain negative utility.
+Any mechanism paired with the above payment scheme will be {\em individually rational} (IR), meaning that a truthtelling agent will never obtain negative utility.
 This is true even if the allocation rule is not monotone.
 This follows immediately from the fact that the payment for an agent that declares value $v_i$ is never greater than $v_i$ (indeed, it is defined as $v_i$ minus a non-negative value).